Football in Australia

-Australia competes internationally in almost all football codes with national football teams, however nationally the most popular are the "Socceroos" (soccer), the Wallabies" (rugby union) and "Kangaroos" (rugby league).
+Australia competes internationally in almost all football codes with national football teams.
+Nationally the most popular are the "Matildas" & "Socceroos" (soccer), the "Wallabies" (rugby union) and "Kangaroos" (rugby league).

 Terminology

-In Australia, “football” may refer to any of several popular codes.
+In Australia, "football" may refer to any of several popular codes.
 These include Australian Football, rugby league, rugby union, and association football.

-As is the case in the United States and Canada, association football is most commonly referred to in Australia as soccer.
-Historically, the sport has been referred to as association football, English association football British association rules and British football.
+As is the case in the United States and Canada, association football has traditionally been referred to in Australia as soccer.
+Historically, the sport has been referred to as association football, English association football, British association rules and British football.
 It is also sometimes referred to in the media as "the round ball game", "the world game" and "international football".

+The governing body for association football is 'Football Australia' and the term football is becoming more popular.

 Australian Football can be referred to as "Australian rules football", "Australian football" (the official name of the sport), "Aussie rules", "football" or "footy" (Particularly in Victoria, South Australia, Western Australia, Tasmania).
 In its developing states (Queensland, New South Wales and the ACT) is referred to as "AFL" (the AFL markets the sport under the name of its premier competition in these areas).
-Historically, the sport has been referred to as Victorian rules, the Victorian game and Association football.
+Historically, the sport outside Victoria has been referred to as Victorian rules, the Victorian game and association football (after its first intercolonial governing body, the Victorian Football Association).

 Rugby league can be referred to as league, footy, football, league football or rugby.

 Rugby union can be referred to as union, rugby football, football, footy or rugby.